Save the Date...

 You are of course welcome to attend at New Hope Baptist Church.

 However, you could consider organising a watch party with other women from your church in your city.
-Each of you can buy your own streaming ticket but you could watch together at church or in someone's home.
+Please contact us on entrustwomen@outlook.com and we can work it out with you.

 Will the conference be suitable for teens and young adults?